norveboy17-bot/norveboy17-bot/README.md

-Software Engineering Student at Institut Teknologi Del
+IT Student at Institut Teknologi Del
+Focused on Full-Stack Development